 Satisfaction, Justice, and Revelation (Psalm 103:5-7)

-Last week we began our list of benefits that David “preaches” to his soul in this Psalm in order to fuel worship, and this week we can add three more:
+Last week we began our list of benefits that David “preaches” to his soul in this Psalm in order to fuel worship.
+This week we add three more:

 The Lord satisfies the soul with good, renewing its strength (v.
 5)